 Alan Morton has been a Community Representative on the VSTWP Committee since February 2016.
 Alan has lived in Bacchus all his life and has been involved with farming activities in the lower Pentland Hills on the banks of the Korkuperrrimul Creek.
 According he has had plenty of experience with weeds and vermin and working with the local Pentland Hills Landcare group, Grow West and Melbourne Water Stream Frontage projects.
 He has worked off farm in the artificial breeding of cattle business and fruit grading machinery industry where both enterprises were based in Bacchus Marsh.
 Alan is currently a Community Representative with Grow West and President of Pentland Hills Landcare Group Inc. and a long-term member of the Rotary Club of Bacchus Marsh.

-Rob Shea - COMMUNITY REPRESENTATIVE
+Mandy Coulson - COMMUNITY REPRESENTATIVE

 Margot - Community Representative